didierverna/declt/README.md

 # Declt
-Declt (pronounce "dec'let") is a reference manual generator for Commojn Lisp libraries.
+Declt (pronounce "dec'let") is a reference manual generator for Common Lisp libraries.
 A Declt manual documents one specified ASDF system (considered as the "main" system), and all its local dependencies (subsystems found in the same distribution).
 This is what is collectively referred to as the *library*.